LIFE is not about looking Backward and driving Forward…

 The “Present State of Being” is such powerful facet of our life but unfortunately it is the present that we take it for granted and many times take it so nonchalantly and we just allow the present to pass by hoping that we can live a beautiful life in the future…it is hoping against hope, as it without any proper foundation and it is bound to crumble and it invariably does so and we all squabble and question our fate.
 Though fate has a part role to play but we cannot always blame it squarely and only blame our fate for the obnoxious episodes in our present life.

-The present is the only reality and it is these present moments that cumulatively adds up to provide… Click To Tweet
+The present is the only reality and it is these present moments that cumulatively adds up to provide the future we want to create for ourselves.
+Click To Tweet

 There is another way of looking at life; that there is nothing called as future or past, it is only the “Passage of Time” and we are all standing there as mute spectators and we are involuntarily experiencing change with the passage of time and do what we can do in that given window of present life, the present moment, now and now only.

 In that Small Window we have to so may things to perform, we have to work, we have to observe, we have to reflect, we have to relax, we have to fight odds, we have to even out the life, we have to enjoy life, we have do so many things and then we suddenly realize that we have so little time in our hand…that’s where we become vaguely philosophical about our life and as we find ourselves in such conflicting state of affairs.
 Resolving the present conflicts and creating a promising future space to smoothly and smartly maneuver ourselves out of the conflict zone, and enabling us to gravitate towards a more peaceful and purposeful life.

 Life is not about looking helplessly backward and falter on chances of leading a good life in the present and not powering ourselves to move with courage and conviction to build a beautiful future.
 Not to get excessively entangled in the exchange of war of words on backward reflection and forward realization.